awslabs/amazon-eks-serverless-drainer/README.md

 # Add Lambda Role into ConfigMap

+`eks-lambda-drainer` will run with provided lambda role or with exactly the role arn you specified in the parameter.
+Make sure you have added the role into `aws-auth` ConfigMap.

 Read Amazon EKS [document](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) about how to add an IAM Role to the `aws-auth` ConfigMap.